 Paula O’Sullivan Chaffee '88 (Psychology)

 A proud graduate of the College of Notre Dame, Dr. Chaffee began to teach at NDNU when she earned her Ph.D. and her mentor, Sr. Roseanne Murphy, asked her to return to teach Psychobiology.
 Dr. Chaffee is a practicing clinical neuropsychologist.
 She recently accepted the position of assistant neuropsychologist for the San Jose Sharks National Hockey Club and the San Jose Earthquakes Major League Soccer Club, conducting baseline assessments and post-concussion assessments on professional athletes.
 Dr. Chaffee also contracts with the Santa Clara County Department of Social Services, where she conducts Social Security disability neuropsychological assessments for GA recipients with severe and persistent mental illness.
 She also has a private practice where she conducts neuropsychological assessments for the clients of local Social Security attorneys.

 Hélène Laroche Davis (Modern Languages and Cultures)

-Marianne Delaporte (Philosophy and Religious Studies)
+Marianne Delaporte (Religious Studies)

-Stephanie Demaree (Education)
+Dr. Stephanie Demaree (Education)